Part of the LendNation chain · locations

 Located at 4029 N Oak Trafficway in Kansas City, MO, this LendNation storefront is a standalone branch serving the local community.
 The Kansas City location is open Monday through Friday from 9 AM to 6 PM, with Saturday hours from 9 AM to 1 PM, closed Sundays.
 This Kansas City, MO branch caters to residents who need quick lending solutions during regular business hours.

-At this Kansas City location, you can apply for payday loans and title loans with fast approval and potential same-day funding.
+At this Kansas City location, you can apply for payday loans and title loans with published application timing and potential provider-stated funding timing.
 Call +1 816-453-2650 to speak with staff at the 4029 N Oak Trafficway branch about loan amounts, rates, and eligibility requirements.
 The team here in Kansas City, MO understands the needs of local borrowers and can walk you through the application process.

 When visiting this Kansas City, MO location, bring a valid government ID, recent pay stubs or proof of income, and banking information to streamline your application.
 LendNation at this Oak Trafficway address offers quick processing for residents facing unexpected financial needs.